-The San Antonio Department of Arts and Culture works with communities and artists to strategically plan and implement public art projects.
-The Amenities and Infrastructure improvements map identifies locations where, in the future, more people will probably congregate or pass through on foot, indicating opportunities to tell stories about the local landscape, culture, and values through public art.
+- The San Antonio Department of Arts and Culture works with communities and artists to strategically plan and implement public art projects.
+The Amenities and Infrastructure improvements map identifies locations where, in the future, more people will probably congregate or pass through on foot, indicating opportunities to tell stories about the local landscape, culture, and values through public art. - Given Midtown's large population of Mexican Americans, Mexican American cultures should be reflected in Midtown's public art.